Robrownn/TigerBot/README.md

 ~ The Tiger Himself

 ## Functions
+`!img <Search Terms>` -  Returns an image based on the search terms.

 `!summon <Game Name>` - Summons all users who have played or are currently playing a specified game.

 `!games <User>` - Shows a list of all games played by a specified user.